The Queen of Spades (opera): Act 1

-At home, Liza plays the spinet as she and her friend Polina sing a duet about evening in the countryside.
+At home, Lisa plays the spinet as she and her friend Polina sing a duet about evening in the countryside.
 Their friends ask to hear more, so Polina launches into a sad ballad, followed by a dancelike song.
-As the merriment increases, Liza remains pensively apart.
+As the merriment increases, Lisa remains pensively apart.
 A Governess chides the girls for indulging in unbecoming folk dancing and asks the visitors to leave.
-Polina, the last to go, urges Liza to cheer up; Liza replies that after a storm there is a beautiful night and asks the maid, Masha, not to close the French windows to the balcony.
-Alone, Liza voices her unhappiness with her engagement; she has been stirred by the romantic look of the young man in the park.
+Polina, the last to go, urges Lisa to cheer up; Lisa replies that after a storm there is a beautiful night and asks the maid, Masha, not to close the French windows to the balcony.
+Alone, Lisa voices her unhappiness with her engagement; she has been stirred by the romantic look of the young man in the park.
 To her shock, Herman appears on the balcony.
 Claiming he is about to shoot himself over her betrothal to another, he begs her to take pity on him.
-When the Countess is heard knocking, Liza hides Herman and opens the door to the old woman, who tells her to shut the windows and go to bed.
-After the Countess retires, Liza asks Herman to leave but is betrayed by her feelings and falls into his embrace.
+When the Countess is heard knocking, Lisa hides Herman and opens the door to the old woman, who tells her to shut the windows and go to bed.
+After the Countess retires, Lisa asks Herman to leave but is betrayed by her feelings and falls into his embrace.